Table of Contents

-B) Defining objectives in the DAGMAR approach.
+B) Defining objectives

 The second most important task of DAGMAR was defining the objectives of advertising or of the communication tasks which were to be created.
 Once you defined the objectives, then the measuring of advertising results was comparatively easier.

 With this move, Russell colley also gave more responsibilities to the advertising department.
 Not only were they responsible for the ads made, they were also responsible for how well they understood the objective of advertising, and how they incorporated these objectives in their communication tasks.